 - Sites built to offer software downloads are prime targets for man-in-the-middle (MITM) attacks, rerouting download requests to malicious sites

 The best way to decide which server package is best for you is to upload your entire server environment to a cPanel server and a bare-bones cloud server, then compare the performance metrics.
 But that requires a lot of time — and that is simplifying the process.

 Managed VPS Hosting is already optimized to run that server management application along with everything already installed before you login for the first time.
 To keep up with current network speed standards, caching software such as NGINX and PHP-FPM are either installed or available for quick installation with optimal settings for that provider’s infrastructure.
 For example, we offer our proprietary UltraStack caching system.

-Cloud Server Hosting has none of that.
-You have to install any software manually or from that distro’s package manager.
-Again, this is great for someone that knows what they need and how to tweak it to their advantage.
-If not, you’re going to spend a lot of time learning that may have been best spent on other entrepreneurship work.
+With cloud server hosting you have to install any software manually or from that distro’s package manager.
+Again, this is great for someone who knows what they need and how to tweak it to their advantage.

 VPS vs Cloud Server Security

 Similar to performance, tightening your cyber attack surface consists of things you can’t control and your specific use case.
 Neither is very secure by default but a managed server will have security functions readily available.

 Managed VPS hosting is easier to secure for beginners because you can secure cPanel well from the web browser.
 And remember, a managed VPS usually includes free technical support.
 We do VPS security scans and quarantining upon request.
 (For file sanitation, we recommend Sucuri.)

 Cloud Server Hosting requires you to configure your own solutions for: